loganpinel06/Checkr-S/README.md

 Since this is my first attempt at a full-stack application there is a lot that could be added and developed moving forward both for the app and my personal learning.
 These include:
 - Adding JavaScript for a better front-end experience
-- Using a JavaScript front-end framework like React
+- Incorporating a JavaScript front-end framework like React
-- Using a better authentication tool like OAuth or JWTokens
+- Leveraging a better authentication tool like OAuth or JWTokens
 - Containerizing the app with Docker to learn more about DevOps and job-ready practices